AdobeDocs/campaign-standard.en/help/start/using/enriching-campaign-database.md

     For more on import data templates, refer to the [dedicated documentation](../../automating/importing-and-exporting-data/importing-data-with-import-templates.md).

-## Collecting data online from landing pages {#collecting-data-online-from-landing-pages}
+## Collecting data from landing pages {#collecting-data-from-landing-pages}

 Landing pages are web forms that can be used to collect data and create or update existing information in your database.

-The principle is:
+The principle is as follows:

 * Create and design your landing page by adding input fields to collect data (first name, last name, email, etc.).
 * Map each input field with the corresponding field from the database.